tambatd/tambatd.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi I'm **{{ site.author.name }}** :wave:<br>
 I started out scripting batch files in elementary school, and from there moved to Arduino projects in middle school.
-A couple Kickstarters here and there, falling in love with Japanese product design and art in high school, and here I am!
+A couple Kickstarters and failing businesses here and there, falling in love with Japanese product design and art in high school, and here I am!

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}